 The Maintenance Fund

-- Ongoing development of this public website (and associated running costs of the website such as server hire, software and hardware [the laptop being used to develop this site is only just managing to keep limping along!!]).
+- Ongoing development of our online presence (and associated running costs of the website such as server hire, software and hardware) including:

-- Promotional materials for attending events such as festivals and promo workshops.
+- Promotional materials for campaigning and attending events such as festivals and promotional workshops.

-- Merchandising – at the top of this list are organic t-shirts, recycled wrist bands and eco car stickers.
+- Promotional merchandising such as organic t-shirts, recycled wrist bands and eco car stickers.